cse110-sp21-group22/cse110-sp21-group22/research/README.md

-Please post your research for the Brainstorming session here!
+Please post the notes of your research here!